-Methods and organization (corresponds primarily to review criteria 1 and 4)
+Organization, concepts, and methods (corresponds primarily to review criterion 2)

 Explain how your proposed research will help you resolve the problems or questions you are examining.
-Describe and discuss your method(s) and sources.
-As necessary, explain unfamiliar concepts or terminology for the non-specialist reader.
+Describe your argument's theoretical framework and explain how your proposed research will advance it.
+Explain your concepts and your terminology.
+Describe and discuss your sources.